plexguide/Hunter-for-Sonarr/README.md

 - **Connection Problems**: Ensure the Sonarr URL is accessible from where you're running the script
 - **Command Failures**: If search commands fail, try using the Sonarr UI to verify what commands are available in your version
 - **Web Interface Not Loading**: Make sure port 8988 is exposed in your Docker configuration and not blocked by a firewall
-- **Logs**: Check the container logs with `docker logs huntarr-sonarr` if running in Docker, or use the web interface
+- **Logs**: Check the container logs with `docker logs refresharr-sonarr` if running in Docker, or use the web interface
 - **Debug Mode**: Enable `DEBUG_MODE=true` to see detailed API responses and process flow
 - **Settings Not Persisting**: Verify your volume mount for `/config` is configured correctly
 - **State Files**: The script stores state in `/config/stateful/` - if something seems stuck, you can try deleting these files